 - Previous history of severe allergic reaction to any of the ingredients of the vaccine, including yeast (see FAQ section).

 - Acute illness with fever (greater than 38.5 degrees Celsius).

-Although the vaccine is inactivated and there is data showing that no foetal abnormalities have occurred from using the vaccine, the data is not sufficient to recommend vaccinating with Gardasil during pregnancy.
+Although the vaccine is inactivated and there is data showing that no foetal abnormalities have occurred from using the vaccine, the data is not sufficient to recommend vaccinating with HPV 9 Valent vaccine during pregnancy.
 It is best that vaccination should be postponed until delivery.

 There is sufficient evidence from clinical studies showing that the vaccine did not cause any adverse effects in infants who were breast fed during the vaccination course.
 Thus, the vaccine can be given safely to breast feeding mothers.